hchadli/file-reader-lib/README.md

 - v6.0.0: Adds role-based authorization for text reading with pluggable authorizer and tests.
 - v7.0.0: Adds JSON reading (sync/async) with tests.
 - v8.0.0: Adds encrypted JSON reading (sync/async) with pluggable decryptor and tests.
+- v9.0.0: Adds role-based authorization for JSON reading with pluggable authorizer and tests.